(TD) 5.6 Using Macros to Examine Tradeoffs Between Different Libraries |

 To create a macro:

-Select ac from the Value drop down box.
-The drop down box contains all libraries that have specifications.
+•Select the ParameterLibs > Macro Substitution List menu option to open the Edit Formula Macros dialog. •Enter %ac% into the name edit box. •Select ac from the Value drop down box.
+The drop down box contains all libraries that have specifications. |

-Press OK to add the macro to your macro list.
+•Press OK to add the macro to your macro list. |

 Edit the Parameters to make them use the macro: